Para la aplicación en español haga clic aquí

 ADVOCATE, EDUCATE, COLLABORATE AND CELEBRATE.

-- Complete an online curriculum on the multiple benefits of street trees, as well as how to plant and care for them;
+- Complete and help improve an online curriculum on the multiple benefits of street trees, as well as how to plant and care for them;

 - Travel together throughout the City of Newburgh talking with residents about the benefits of trees, especially in primarily Black and Latinx neighborhoods;